 As part of that boom, Centurion Country Club was formed with Peter Matkovich designing an 18-hole course that opened in 1997.
 The architect has also been responsible for remodeling a number of the holes since then and this upgrading work has involved the removal of waste bunkers on four of the five holes between the 10th and 14th, replacing those areas with sand bunkers and grass mounding.

-A large man-made lake is the centerpiece of the landscaping at Centurion and the clubhouse and four closing holes are all laid out around it to create a tough finish to the round.
+A large man-made lake is the centerpiece of the landscaping at Centurion and the clubhouse and five holes are all laid out around it to create a tough finish both nines.
 Five other holes are laid out on flat ground through which the Hennops River runs so there is plenty to concentrate the mind when playing here!

 Centurion is one of the courses that deserves to be played twice.
 Water is part of the features that make the course exciting to play.
 All in all the golf course has 10 holes where the Hennops River and Lakes come into play.
 But if you know your game and don’t take too high risks, relative to your skills, you can get around in a decent score.
 Here course management is the key.